-20. Croque Monsieur or Croque Madame
+20. Croque Monsieur Or Croque Madame

 In my opinion, no one cooks fish as deliciously as the French.
 Drooling just thinking about all the amazing fish I’ve had in Paris!
 Try the Sole Meunière wherever you can find it.
 It’s my favorite and the first food that Julia Child had in Paris that made her fall in love with French food.

-Basically a beef stew, but BETTER because it’s French ya know?
+This popular French food is basically a beef stew, but BETTER because it’s French ya know?
 Also a Julia Child favorite.